asdofindia/asdofindia.github.io/_posts/2023-03-28-to-leave-twitter.md

 This is not about Elon Musk or Mastodon.
 Neither of those are good enough reasons to leave a social media.

 It is about the cost-benefit analysis.

+---

+I wouldn't post anything to [my Twitter profile](https://twitter.com/asdofindia) alone.
+Most of the stuff were already written on my blogs and syndicated to Twitter.
+I still have [mastodon](https://social.learnlearn.in/) and [two](https://t.me/learnlearnin) [channels](https://t.me/interdisciplinarycollection) on telegram where you can follow me.